trongphan06/Employee_Attrition/README.md

 | RandomForestClassifier | 0.733 | 0.633 | 0.412 | 0.499 | 0.753 |
 | LogisticRegression | 0.723 | 0.628 | 0.351 | 0.450 | 0.733 |

-- **AdaBoostClassifier** cho kết quả tốt nhất tổng thể, vượt trội nhẹ so với Random Forest và Logistic Regression trên cả Accuracy lẫn ROC-AUC.
+- **AdaBoostClassifier** delivers the best overall performance, edging out Random Forest and Logistic Regression on both Accuracy and ROC-AUC.
-- Dù Accuracy tổng thể khá khả quan (~75%), **Recall cho nhóm "sẽ nghỉ việc" chỉ đạt 35–45%** — mô hình bỏ sót hơn một nửa số ca thực sự nghỉ việc. Điều này phù hợp với mức tương quan trung bình-thấp quan sát được ở phần EDA: các đặc trưng hiện có chưa đủ mạnh để tách bạch hoàn toàn 2 nhóm.
+- While overall Accuracy is decent (~75%), **Recall for the "will leave" class is only 35–45%** — the model misses more than half of the employees who actually leave.
+This aligns with the moderate-to-low correlations found during EDA: the current features aren't strong enough to fully separate the two classes.

 ---

-## 🤖 Mô hình hóa dự báo nâng cao
+## 🤖 Advanced Predictive Modeling

-- **Tiền xử lý:** `StandardScaler` cho biến số kết hợp `OneHotEncoder` cho biến phân loại thông qua `ColumnTransformer`.
+- **Preprocessing:** `StandardScaler` for numerical features combined with `OneHotEncoder` for categorical features via `ColumnTransformer`.
-- **Chia dữ liệu:** Train/test 70/30, `stratify` theo `Attrition` để giữ nguyên tỷ lệ lớp giữa 2 tập.
+- **Data split:** 70/30 train/test, `stratify`-ed on `Attrition` to preserve class ratio across both sets.
-- **Benchmark sàng lọc:** Dùng `LazyPredict` chạy đồng thời ~20 thuật toán phân loại (AdaBoost, LightGBM, Random Forest, XGBoost, Logistic Regression...) để khoanh vùng ứng viên tiềm năng trước khi đi sâu.
+- **Screening benchmark:** Used `LazyPredict` to run ~20 classification algorithms simultaneously (AdaBoost, LightGBM, Random Forest, XGBoost, Logistic Regression...) to shortlist promising candidates before going deeper.
-- **Huấn luyện chi tiết:** 3 mô hình được tinh chỉnh và đánh giá đầy đủ bằng Confusion Matrix + Classification Report: `AdaBoostClassifier`, `RandomForestClassifier`, `LogisticRegression`.
+- **Detailed training:** Three models were fully tuned and evaluated with Confusion Matrix + Classification Report: `AdaBoostClassifier`, `RandomForestClassifier`, `LogisticRegression`.
-- **Giải thích mô hình:** Trích xuất Feature Importance từ AdaBoost và Random Forest để xác định đặc trưng đóng góp nhiều nhất vào quyết định dự đoán.
+- **Model explainability:** Extracted Feature Importance from AdaBoost and Random Forest to identify which features contribute most to the prediction.

 ---

-## ⚠️ Hạn chế & Hướng phát triển
+## ⚠️ Limitations & Future Work

-- **Recall thấp** ở lớp Attrition = 1 → mô hình hiện tại phù hợp để tham khảo xu hướng tổng quan, chưa đủ tin cậy để "báo động sớm" từng cá nhân cụ thể.
-Có thể cải thiện bằng:
+- **Low Recall** on the Attrition = 1 class → the current model is suitable for spotting general trends but not yet reliable enough for "early warning" on specific individuals.
+Potential fixes:
-  - Xử lý mất cân bằng dữ liệu (`SMOTE`, `class_weight='balanced'`).
+  - Address class imbalance (`SMOTE`, `class_weight='balanced'`).
-  - Điều chỉnh ngưỡng phân loại (threshold tuning) thay vì mặc định 0.5.
+  - Tune the classification threshold instead of using the default 0.5.
-- **Chưa đưa biến phân loại** (`Department`, `Job_Role`, `Business_Travel`) vào tập đặc trưng huấn luyện — có thể bổ sung để tăng sức mạnh dự đoán, đặc biệt khi `Department` cho thấy sự khác biệt nhẹ về Attrition trong EDA.
+- **Categorical variables not yet included** (`Department`, `Job_Role`, `Business_Travel`) in the training features — adding them could boost predictive power, especially since `Department` showed a slight difference in attrition during EDA.
-- Thử nghiệm **GridSearch/Optuna** để tinh chỉnh hyperparameter cho AdaBoost, LightGBM, XGBoost — hiện mới chạy với tham số mặc định.
+- Try **GridSearch/Optuna** to tune hyperparameters for AdaBoost, LightGBM, and XGBoost — currently run with default parameters only.
-- Bổ sung **SHAP values** để giải thích đóng góp của từng đặc trưng ở cấp độ từng dự đoán cá nhân, thay vì chỉ Feature Importance tổng quát.
+- Add **SHAP values** to explain each feature's contribution at the individual prediction level, rather than relying solely on aggregate Feature Importance.
-- Cân nhắc loại `Attrition_Risk_Score` khỏi tập đặc trưng khi training (nếu đây là biến được tính toán *sau* khi biết Attrition) để tránh rủi ro **data leakage**.
+- Consider removing `Attrition_Risk_Score` from the training features (if this value is computed *after* attrition is already known) to avoid the risk of **data leakage**.